aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/axis/_index.md

 ```

 Represents the type of minor tick mark for the specified axis.
-[TickMarkType](../../com.aspose.cells/tickmarktype).
+See [TickMarkType](../../com.aspose.cells/tickmarktype).

 **Returns:**
 int